caioctt/caioctt/README.md

 ### About:
 - Curious and interested in learning about almost everything
-- About to graduate in computer science
+- Almost graduated in computer science
 - Studying to be better (in every way)
-- Working mainly with Angular and studying React
+- Actually working mainly with Angular
+- Studying React
 - Always willing to help

 ### Languages and Tools: